 Sometimes we associate wreaths with the holidays, but wreaths can be used for any season!
 The green that you choose to use is really going to give the impression for the time of year.

 For instance, for warmer months I like to use eucalyptus, magnolia, redwood, boxwood etc. For the colder months I like to use the more traditional earthy greens like pine, blue spruce, cedar, or juniper.

 There’s also the option of using fresh material or faux.
-For the colder months I like to use fresh material because I think it adds to the holiday spirit, but in the warmer months I like to use faux for the longevity.
+For the colder months I like to use fresh material because I think it adds to the fun holiday spirit, but in the warmer months I like to use faux for the longevity.
 The preference is really yours.

 List of supplies

-- Greens of your choice.
+Greens of your choice.

-First ~ Cut your greens to size.
-Cut off all the stems to make your greens about the same length.
+To start make sure to cut off all the stems to make your greens about the same length.
 This makes for a more cohesive wreath.

 Then repeat this process until the wreath frame is completely covered!
 Make sure to layer your greens on top of the stems of the previous layer.
 This ensures that you won’t have gaps in your arrangement.

 And Voila!
 Done!
 Now you have a beautiful DIY wreath to display on a door. mirror, or mantel!